3 Things the Media Hasn't Told You About Watching TV Too Much

 -Lower life satisfaction

-- 3. Awesome Productivity and time management is affected
+3. Watching TV leads to Productivity and time management being affected

 What would happen if you switched off your TV for a day?
 You won’t miss any worthwhile news that directly affects you.